Information for applicants

 The programme contact can also provide answers to questions arising during the proposal process.

 Proposals submitted to the DFG vary very much depending on the programme in question.
 However, there are some basic details which all proposals must include, irrespective of whether they are submitted in writing or via the elan portal.
 There is a two-stage proposal submission process for some programmes.
 In the first phase applicants submit a preliminary proposal, a draft proposal or a plan and are only asked to submit a full proposal when this has been reviewed positively.
-The information required includes:
+The submission of a revised draft application is possible once.

 - Details of the participating people/institutions